choudharyamit3400/microservices-springboot/README.md

 8. API documentation with openAPIDoc with  Swagger UI-- In progress
 9. Spring Boot Starter
 10. Spring Test Suite
-11. MySql with CRUD repository
 12. Fault Tolerance and Fallback strategy --> Circuit Breaker & Retry with Ressilence4j (Hystrix is depreciated )
 13. Load Balancing by Spring Cloud Default Gateway (Ribbon is depreceated with Spring Boot 3)
 14. Global Exeption Hanlders -- In progress

+Others
+1. Lombok --> to provide getter , setters  & constrcutors
+2. ModelMapper --> to map entity beans to DTO
+3. DTOs --> to abstract internal properties of Entities
+4. MySql with CRUD repository

 CI CD
 1. AWS ECS & Fargate - In progress